Admios/task-board/README.md

 ### NextJS Server Side Components

-Task Board is built from scratch with React Server Side Components .
+Task Board is built from scratch with React Server Side Components.
 Queries between the frontend and the backend are abstracted with the `"use client"` and `"use server"` directives at the top of the file.
 These directives allow certain files to retrieve the data inside the server and pass it to the client as React Props.

 ### NextJS Server Actions